rgeissen/trusted-data-agent/README.md

 ## 🧬 Retrieval-Augmented Generation (RAG) for Self-Improving AI

-The Trusted Data Agent integrates a powerful **Retrieval-Augmented Generation (RAG)** system designed to create a self-improving agent.
+The Uderia Platform integrates a powerful **Retrieval-Augmented Generation (RAG)** system designed to create a self-improving agent.
 This closed-loop feedback mechanism allows the agent's Planner to learn from its own past successes, continuously enhancing its decision-making capabilities over time.

 The core value of this RAG implementation is its ability to automatically identify and leverage the most efficient strategies for given tasks.
 It works by: